 Sole proprietorship is usually the most favored option for home-based businesses.
-It is a basic corporate structure that gives a formal status to any business.
-These are easy to establish, and taxes from the concern can be reported on your personal tax return.
+It is a basic legal structure that gives a formal status to any business.
+These are easy to establish and taxes from the concern can be reported on your personal tax return.

 How to register a Sole Proprietorship concern?